openstack/openstack-doc-tools/README.rst

 * ``openstack-doc-test``: Output information about tested patch, special case entity files for book building.
 Remove special handling for high-availability-guide, it is not using asciidoc anymore.
+Fix handling of ignore-dir parameter.
 * New script in cleanup/retf for spell checking using the RETF rules. patch.
 * Fix entity handling in ``openstack-generate-docbook``.

 0.14
 ----